-This hoisin grilled skirt steak recipe is rather fabulous.
-The steak is quickly marinated in the hoisin sauce, grilled perfectly, and served–get this–on a smear of hoisin-spiked mayonnaise.
+This grilled skirt steak with pineapple pico is rather fabulous.
+The steak is quickly marinated in hoisin sauce, grilled perfectly, thinly sliced, and served–get this–on a smear of hoisin-spiked mayonnaise.
 On the side, a pineapple pico.

 Need to amp up your steak game?
 This inventive riff on grilled skirt steak is certain to score major points at your dinner table.
 Here, quickly marinated steak is grilled and piled atop a hoisin mayo-smeared platter and the whole she-bang is topped with a sweet and tangy grilled pineapple pico.–Angie Zoobkoff